TelevisionNinja/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
-An AI that plays flappy bird using neuroevolution.
+An AI that plays flappy bird using (conventional) neuroevolution.
 The bird is controlled using a feedforward neural network.
 The neural network evolves over time using a genetic algorithm.

 ![1](./images/1.png)
 ![2](./images/2.png)